awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

  To be able to use a custom domain for your Amazon MWAA hostname, do one of the following:
 +  For Amazon MWAA deployments with public web server access, you can use Amazon CloudFront with Lambda@Edge to direct traffic to your environment, and map a custom domain name to CloudFront\.
 For more information and an example of setting up a custom domain for a public environment, see the [Amazon MWAA custom domain for public web server](https://github.com/aws-samples/amazon-mwaa-examples/tree/main/usecases/mwaa-public-webserver-custom-domain) sample in the Amazon MWAA examples GitHub repository\.
 +  For Amazon MWAA deployments with private web server access, you can use an Application Load Balancer \(ALB\) to direct traffic to Amazon MWAA and map a custom domain name to the ALB\.
-For moren information, see [Using a Load Balancer \(advanced\)](vpc-vpe-access.md#vpc-vpe-access-load-balancer)\.
+For more information, see [Using a Load Balancer \(advanced\)](vpc-vpe-access.md#vpc-vpe-access-load-balancer)\.

 ### Can I SSH into my environment?<a name="ssh-dag"></a>